King Abdullah Inaugurates Power Plant

 King Abdullah II was accompanied by a number of ambassadors, the Minister of Energy and Mineral Resources, Khaldoun Qteishat, the Royal Court Chief, Nasser Lozi, and the King’s Adviser, Ayman Safadi.Filed under Jordanian Royals

-Tagged Abdullah II, Industry.
+Tagged Abdullah II of Jordan, Industry.